digitalgroove/RoboND-Kinematics-Project/README.md

 ![alt text](https://github.com/digitalgroove/RoboND-Kinematics-Project/blob/master/misc_images/KR210-DH-parameters-IMG1.png "Robot Arm DH-Parameter Sketch")

-- Complete the DH parameter table in accordance to the manipulator configuration that was determined:
+- Complete the DH parameter table in accordance to the manipulator configuration that was determined using the sketch:
     - Location (the "a's"):
         - a1 is the distance from Z1 to Z2 measured along X1 = 0.35
         - a2 is the distance from Z2 to Z3 measured along X2 = 1.25